tmungle/tmungle.github.io/index.markdown

   <img src="/media/TusharMungle1.jpg" alt="Tushar Mungle" width="200" style="margin-right: 10px;"/>
   <div style="text-align: justify;">
     <p>Hi, I am postdoctoral scholar at <a href="https://med.stanford.edu/boussard-lab.html">Boussard Lab</a>, <a href="https://bmir.stanford.edu/">BMIR</a>, Stanford University.</p>
-    <p>I work in the field of clinical/medical informatics utilizing real-world data to generate evidence-base solutions for clinical problems and devlope implementable solutions/systems.
+    <p>I work in the field of clinical/medical informatics utilizing real-world data (Electronic Health Records) to generate evidence-base solutions for clinical problems and devlope implementable solutions/systems.
 The research aims to assist various stakeholders in the hospital settings that can significantly impact and improve patient outcomes, health care delivery and policies.
-Alongside these, my efforts align with fostering technological tools that empower clinicians and patients for better healthcase delivery.
+Alongside these, my efforts align with fostering technological tools that empower clinicians and patients for better healthcare delivery.
 	</p>
   </div>
 </div>